-MGE's statement on human rights outlines our expectations for vendors, suppliers and partners.
 MGE also expects all of our suppliers to adhere to the company's Code of Ethics when conducting business with MGE and when conducting business with third parties on behalf of MGE.

 Code of Ethics

 As outlined in the company's Code of Ethics, employees are expected to comply with all laws and regulations and to act in accordance with the highest ethical standards in matters with each other, customers, vendors and those who do business with or seek to do business with MGE.
 All employees sign the Code of Ethics when they are hired, and a reaffirmation of the Code of Ethics is required every year by the company's Internal Audit department.